Willenbrink/fluid-sim-godot/README.md

 - Check "Run in Editor" on the Fluidsim object

 You should now see a cube of water slowly spread out.

+## TODO
+- Interactivity (i.e. adding/removing liquids)
+- Using a terrain instead of using a flat surface
+- Physics (e.g. floating)